-PIKA offers a calendar of paddling trips starting with the ever-popular Polar Bear Paddle on January 1st and continuing through the entire year.
+PIKA offers a calendar of paddling trips starting with the Polar Bear Paddle on January 1st and continuing through the year.
 Trips range from day paddles on Lower Mainland lakes, rivers, and inlets to longer trips of 3 to 14 days in areas such as the Broken Group Islands, Gulf Islands, Sunshine Coast, God’s Pocket, Central Coast, Broughton Archipelago and other wilderness areas of interest.

 For a look at our calendar, see Trips.

 Becoming a member

-Meetings are held at 7:30 p.m. on the 2nd Wednesday of each month, September to May.
+We meet at 7:30 p.m. on the 2nd Wednesday of each month, September to May.
 Each meeting includes a presentation or a learning activity.
 In June, we hold a club paddle and picnic.

 Location: Harmsworth Hall, 7170 232nd Street, Langley, BC. (at the 232nd Street exit just south of Highway #1, across from the Chevron gas station).